DanyEle/SPADE/README.md

-﻿SPADE
+﻿# SPADE ♠

-Sensing, Processing and Analyzing Data in an Embedded IoT device
+##Sensing, Processing and Analyzing Data in an Embedded IoT device

-♠

 # Wireless Networks of Embedded Systems